 . . .
 A pre-teen Dutch boy in Indonesia who spent WWII in a Japanese POW camp then became a Merchant Marine officer; emigrated to the US, married, and joined Hughes aircraft as an aeronautical engineer.
 Died at age 56 (complications of his traumatic youth?) . . .

 . . .
 Son of a farmer and daughter of a lighthouse keeper married for 70 years; started in mid-depression, then raised six sons on the single income of a blue-collar civil servant.

 I was pleased with the results once I edited her manuscript, then proofread it and had it published.
-What astounded me was to see the therapeutic effect it had on the author herself, as she re-read it several times later it was published.
-In her 80s, Patsy found closure to the unpleasant moments of her childhood years.
+What astounded me was to see the therapeutic effect it had on the author herself, as she re-read it several times after its publication.
+In her 80s, Patsy found closure with the unpleasant moments of her childhood years.
 It was a worthy reward to a non-writer, who got started by just jotting down a few notes.